TamaMcGlinn/floggit/README.md

 𝔣𝔩𝔬𝔤𝔤𝔦𝔱
 =======

 Floggit is a fast commandline git log viewer, with vim-like keybindings that are fully configured by default, but completely configurable and extendable if desired.
+It is built as a **D**omain **S**pecific **V**imconfig - a set of vimplugins bundled together with a one-liner that calls (Neo)vim in such a way that the custom vimplugins and customized startup vimrc are used.
+We also provide our own floggitrc configuration, so that you can run (Neo)vim alongside floggit (and other DSV's) without interfering with the configuration.
+It's also easy to merge a DSV into an existing Neovim configuration, or combine DSV's by adding one as the config for the other.

 Usage
 -----